mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Non-critical Windows Defender notifications
 * Play and Enqueue with Windows Media Player in right-click menu options for Folders
 * Notifications for Chrome and Edge
-* Copilot AI, App and associated buttons
+* Old Copilot AI and associated buttons
 * Most telemetry
 * "Learn about this picture" icon on desktop
 * (Win11) Widgets